partrickJhonson/beef/Geolocation.md

 ### IP Geolocation

-The enable IP Geolocation, download the MaxMind database.
+To enable IP Geolocation, download the MaxMind database.
 This can be achieved by using the `./update-geoipdb` script.

 ```bash
 ./update-geoipdb